Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 and other implementation details to the content code.

-When throwing because a specification requires an exception, you need to create the exception from the window your WebIDL object is associated with (the one that was passed to your `init` method).
+When throwing because a specification requires an exception, you need to create the exception from the window your Web IDL object is associated with (the one that was passed to your `init` method).
 The binding code will then rethrow that exception to the web page.
 An example of how this could work: